python/cpython/Doc/library/datetime.rst

    comparisons, naive instances are never equal to aware instances.

-   If both comparands are aware, and have the same :attr:`~.datetime.tzinfo` attribute, the common :attr:`~.datetime.tzinfo` attribute is ignored and the base datetimes are compared.
+   If both comparands are aware, and have the same :attr:`~.datetime.tzinfo` attribute, the common :attr:`~.datetime.tzinfo` attribute is ignored and the base :class:`.datetime` instances are compared.
 If both comparands are aware and have different :attr:`~.datetime.tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).